Melodi3D/Riggit/README.md

 Autodesk Maya 2025 • Python • PySide6 • Qt Designer • Adobe Photoshop

 # Goals
-The goal of this project is to create a modular quadreped auto-rigging tool for Autodesk Maya.
+The goal of this project is to create a modular quadruped auto-rigging tool for Autodesk Maya.
 It automates repetitive rigging tasks while generating organized, animator-friendly control systems that can be adapted to a variety of creature characters. 🐸

 # Planned Features:
 •